 The incurred but not reported reserve includes amounts reserved for claims incurred but not reported at the reporting date in addition to other contingencies and any differences that may arise.
-Provision based on management's judgement and the Company's prior experience is maintained for the cost of settling claims incurred but not reported at the reporting date.
+Provision based on management's judgement and the Company's prior experience is maintained for the cost of settling claims incurred but not reported at the statement of financial position date.